digiltd/oh-rtd-test/Actions.md

 **Mail Action**

 This add-on provides SMTP services (please check openhab.cfg for required configuration settings):
-- `sendMail(String to, String subject, String message)`: Sends an email via SMTP, to parameter can contain semicolon seperated multiple email addresses
+- `sendMail(String to, String subject, String message)`: Sends an email via SMTP, ```to``` parameter can contain a semicolon separated list of email addresses.
-- `sendMail(String to, String subject, String message, String attachmentUrl)`: Sends an email with attachment via SMTP
+- `sendMail(String to, String subject, String message, String attachmentUrl)`: Sends an email with attachment via SMTP, ```to``` parameter can contain a semicolon separated list of email addresses.

 **XMPP Action**